rbrother/articles/null-scifi/article.md

 — Let's shut down the transformer then!
 — You fool!
 Don't you get it?
 There is no more transformer, there is no more proto-lab — the first thing that such a rogue quantum wave pattern would do is to eat the electronics and casing of the transformer device around it!
 There is now just a naked quantum-gravity wave pattern rapidly sucking in anything on Earth!

 In a thunderous boom the eastern wall of the software development room collapsed away.
-Gordon and Irwin turned and saw the dark, ever-expanding abyss.
+Concrete sheared with a grinding sound as dust exploded up in a choking cloud.
+A projector screen toppled and spun.
+Gordon and Irwin turned to face the dark rumbling, ever-expanding abyss; two animals caught at the edge of an enormous, indifferent appetite.
 The floor of the room began to crumble.